Home / Ranking The Bulkiness Of Substituents On Cyclohexanes: “A-Values”

-Given that oxygen is a larger atom than carbon, again, it’s not unreasonable to think that the OH group might be “bulkier” than carbon.
-However, when you think about what is the source of strain in CH3, it’s the hydrogens of CH3 interacting with the axial hydrogens on the ring.
-Oxygen, having only one hydrogen, can rotate such that the H is pointing away from the cyclohexane, thereby leading to very little in the way of diaxial interactions with the ring.
+Given that oxygen has a larger atomic number than carbon, it’s not unreasonable to think that the OH group might be “bulkier” than carbon.
+When you think about the source of strain in CH3, however, you realize that it’s not necessarily the size of the carbon atom itself but the hydrogens of CH3 interacting with the axial hydrogens on the ring that lead to strain.
+Oxygen, having only one hydrogen, can always rotate such that the H is pointing away from the cyclohexane, thereby leading to very little in the way of diaxial interactions with the ring.

 The value for OCH3 is even less (0.6 kcal/mol).

 Along similar lines one could be forgiven for thinking that Br, being such a heavy and large atom, might exert a large destabilizing influence when in the axial position.
 However, the difference is only 0.43 kcal/mol, less than that for OH.
 Why might this be?
 The answer here is bond length.
 The average C-Br bond is about 193 picometers in length (1.93 Angstroms) – compare this to 1.50 for the bond between C and CH3 in cyclohexane.
 The Br, being farther away, will thus have less interaction with the axial hydrogens.
-[Note – this A value of 0.43 is the average of two experimentally determined values [0.38 and 0.48].
-For more information see Hans Reich’s excellent website. ]
+[Note – this A value of 0.43 is the average of two experimentally determined values [0.38 and 0.48]. ]

 Interestingly, despite their great difference in size, the A values for Cl, Br, and I are all roughly similar (about 0.43 or so).
 This is because the increased size is balanced by the increased bond length – the halogens might be increasing in size along Cl <Br < I – but they are also getting farther away.